Special “Winter Warm-Up” event at Swanage Railway in early-January

 During the event there will be a rare and evocative sight with a re-creation of a nostalgic freight train of wagons and box vans of the type that ran across the south of England, including the Swanage branch, in the 1940s, 1950s, and 1960s.

-At Swanage station, the shop and refreshment kiosk will be open subject to availability, and at Corfe Castle station the goods shed museum, the signal box museum, and the fund-raising book wagon will be open.
+At Swanage station, the shop and refreshment kiosk will be open subject to volunteer availability, and at Corfe Castle station the goods shed museum, the signal box museum, and the fund-raising book wagon will be open.

 The Swanage Railway is always looking for new volunteers and anyone interested should contact the Swanage Railway on 01929 408466 or email [email protected].